 Data protection information for applicants

-With the following information, we would like to inform you about the processing of your personal data and the rights you are entitled to under data protection law.
-In doing so, we comply with the requirements of the General Data Protection Regulation (GDPR) to create transparency in the processing of your personal data.
+The following information is intended to inform you about the processing of your personal data and your rights under data protection law.
+We are thereby complying with the requirements of the General Data Protection Regulation (GDPR) to ensure transparency in the processing of your personal data.

 1. Information on the responsible body